 Saponins are a soap-like substance made by the plant’s defense system.
 When eaten, the saponins in quinoa cause inflammation in the intestines, resulting in a leaky gut.
-You can rinse quinoa before cooking it, however, not all saponins can be removed.
+You can rinse it before cooking it, however, not all saponins can be removed.

 As well as saponins, phytic acid can be detrimental to the digestive system.
 Phytic acid blocks calcium (a risk factor for osteoporosis), zinc, iron, copper, and magnesium from being absorbed and utilized by the body.
 It is found in all grains and on the outside of a few seeds and nuts.
 To the same extent as saponins, phytic acid cannot be completely reduced by simply cooking and washing it.

-So, is quinoa Paleo?
-No. But if you feel like you aren’t ready to give up grains just yet, then it is a healthy alternative.
-Excluding the saponins and phytic acid quinoa contains, it is considered to be one of the best alternatives to grains.
+If you feel like you aren’t ready to give up grains just yet, then it is a healthy alternative.
+Excluding the saponins and phytic acid, it is considered to be one of the best alternatives to grains.
 It is gluten-free, which is good news for people with celiac disease, and produces minimal inflammation in the intestines when eaten.
-Quinoa can take the place of grains in breads, cereals, pastas, granola, crackers and can even be made into a drink.
+It can take the place of grains in breads, cereals, pastas, granola, crackers and can even be made into a drink.

 Quinoa provides all the essential amino acids, making it one of the only plant foods that is a complete protein.
 It contains a high amount of iron, magnesium and carbohydrates.
-Quinoa also contains a high amount of potassium, which helps to control blood pressure.
+It also contains a high amount of potassium, which helps to control blood pressure.
 When eaten, it keeps you fuller longer, which is good in weight-loss diets.